adnammit/notes/git.md

-git checkout                    switch between branches you already have git checkout -                  check out the last branch you were on git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git checkout -- foo             restore foo, which you accidentally deleted git checkout bar.txt            checkout file from branch remote, discarding local changes git checkout master bar.txt     checkout file from another branch, overwriting curr branch changes
+git checkout                    switch between branches you already have git checkout -                  check out the last branch you were on git checkout -b foo <branch>    make a new branch called foo <from branch> and switch to it git co --track origin/foo       check out remote branch foo and set your local to track to it git checkout -- foo             restore foo, which you accidentally deleted git checkout bar.txt            checkout file from branch remote, discarding local changes git checkout master bar.txt     checkout file from another branch, overwriting curr branch changes